chadsansing/critical-web-literacy-curriculum/contribution-guidelines.md

 ##Participation
 You can think of these participation guidelines as a code of conduct for our project, as well.

-- Bring your best self to the work.
-- Assume best intentions from others.
+- Bring your best self to the work and assume best intentions from others.
-- Take care of yourself.
-- Take care of others.
-- Actively encourage welcoming, inclusive behavior.
+    - For example, encourage welcoming, inclusive conversation.
-- Actively discourage harrassment, prejudice, and behavior that excludes others.
+    - That means as we talk about issues like crucial narratives and social change, let's be aware of our language.
-- Work as openly as possible with due respect for others' privacy choices and safety.
+- Work as openly as possible with due respect for others' privacy choices and sense of agency.
 - Follow the 50/50 rule: for each issue you raise or problem you identify, propose a solution, as well.
 - Avoid using jargon and ask for clarification when you need it.
 - Provide feedback in a timely way when invited to do so.
-- *More suggestions from the group....*
+- *What examples can we tie to these norms?*
+- *What norms would we add?*

 Please also review the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) before contributing to this project.
 ##Communication